 If you ever ran out of tealights, needed some extra tent pegs, fancied a Pot Noodle or couldn’t put up with itchy midgie bites any longer, the shop attached to the bar had you covered.

 Glenmore campsite is across the road from the Glentress Visitor Centre, Cairngorms Reindeer Centre and near a stretch of land where you can go grass sledging and do some archery.

 If you don’t have a car, you wouldn’t be stuck with things to do at the campsite.
-Aviemore can be reached via a 5 mile footpath and there’s lots of spots along the loch to admire the views.
+Aviemore can be reached via a 5-mile footpath and there are lots of spots along the loch to admire the views.
 I also spotted a bus stop just outside the Pine Marten Bar.
 Sometimes when you go camping, you can feel like you’re confined to the area however with this campsite, I felt the complete opposite.